UlyssesZh/telepathic-sparkle/README.md

 Twilight giggled, her wings fluttering with excitement.
 "That matches what I sensed!
 Nervousness, irritation, and... loyalty.
-Spike, this is incredible!"
+Spike, Starlight, this is incredible!"

 Spike grinned, a little sheepish.
 "Aw, you know I'd never stay mad at you."